What is the status of the U.S. nuclear industry?

 When will new reactors in the United States come online?

-Although four nuclear reactors were retired in 2013 and one was retired in 2014, leaving 99 operating reactors in the United States, nuclear generation capacity at the end of 2014 was about the same as nuclear capacity in 2002, when there were 104 operating reactors.
-Power plant modifications to increase capacity (called uprates) at existing power plants have made it possible to maintain the same nuclear capacity.
+Although four nuclear reactors were retired in 2013 and one was retired in 2014, leaving 99 operating reactors in the United States, nuclear generation capacity at the end of 2015 was about the same as nuclear capacity in 2002, when there were 104 operating reactors.
+Power plant modifications to increase capacity (uprates) at existing power plants have made it possible to maintain the same nuclear capacity.
 These uprates, combined with high capacity utilization rates, have allowed nuclear power to consistently maintain a share of about 20% of total annual U.S. electricity output since 1990.
 With many nuclear plants operating at or near capacity, maintaining the current share will depend on new reactors being built, as electricity demand increases.
-Five new reactors (Watts Bar Unit 2, Vogtle Units 3 and 4, and Summer Units 2 and 3) are expected to come online between 2015 and 2020.

-As of November 2014, there were about 20 applications for new reactors in various stages of review by the NRC.
-It is unknown how many of these reactors will be built.
+As of May 2016, the NRC had about 20 applications for new reactors in various stages of review.
 The NRC application review process can take up to five years to complete.
-Under current licensing regulations, a company that seeks to build a new reactor can use off-the-shelf reactor designs that have previously been approved and certified by the NRC.
-Issuance of a design certification by the NRC is independent of applications to construct or operate a new nuclear power plant.
-When the utility uses an NRC-certified reactor design, safety issues related to the design have been resolved, and the focus of the NRC's review is the quality of construction.
+Under current licensing regulations, a company that seeks to build a new reactor can use off-the-shelf reactor designs that the NRC has previously approved.
+The design certification the NRC issues is independent of approvals of applications to construct or operate a new nuclear power plant.
+When the applicant uses an NRC-certified reactor design, that means that all safety issues related to the design have been resolved, and the focus of the NRC's review is the quality of construction.
 Construction of a nuclear power plant may take five years or more.
 EIA projects that new nuclear electricity generation capacity will be added through 2040, but that capacity retirements and derates will result in only a small net increase in generation capacity from nuclear power by 2040.